 Dental professionals know that the mouth is a complicated area of the body, especially where teeth are concerned.
 Teeth can become crooked or crowded while growing, or become damaged in an injury.
 Luckily, there is an assortment of treatments that exist to correct these issues.

 Braces are generally applied by orthodontists to improve the look and health of teeth, and the once-limited selection has now evolved so that there are braces to suit every patient’s needs.
 Here’s a quick guide to understanding the differences between the four main varieties of braces:

-While there are various other options that are much more discreet, children and teenagers tend to choose traditional braces because they allow for fun individual expression through the coloured rubber bands.
+While various other options are much more discreet, children and teenagers tend to choose traditional braces because they allow for fun individual expression through the coloured rubber bands.

 Ceramic braces are essentially the same as traditional braces except that they are made from ivory-coloured or clear ceramic instead of stainless steel.
 This allows them to blend easily into the teeth so that they are a lot less noticeable than stainless steel braces.
 While patients are usually given the option of having coloured rubber bands with ceramic braces, most usually opt for clear bands, as they are less visible.
 Dental assistant school graduates know that while the actual ceramic braces do not stain or discolour, the rubber bands or ties can become coloured through the consumption of various foods and beverages.
 These bands and ties are changed regularly by the orthodontist, so every month or so the patient will have new bands altogether.

-Do you know which type of braces are most popular for patients?
+Do you know which type of braces is most popular for patients?